 - Review and update the CSOP periodically as necessary.

-The Assistant Site Coordinator and the 2nd Assistant Coordinator’s responsibilities include performing duties of the Site Coordinator when the Site Coordinator is unable to carry out the responsibilities, and performing duties as assigned by the Site Coordinator and/or Assistant Site Coordinators.
+The Assistant Site Coordinator and the 2nd Assistant Coordinator’s responsibilities include performing duties of the Site Coordinator when the Site Coordinator is unable to carry out the responsibilities and performing duties as assigned by the Site Coordinator and/or Assistant Site Coordinator.

-- Understand and operate all equipment (including communication, lighting and safety equipment, and shelter doors).
+- Understand and operate all equipment (including communication, lighting, safety equipment and shelter doors).

 - Maintain and update, as necessary, the Shelter Maintenance Plan.